ankii-maharzn/nm-lab/README.md

 # Numerical Method Labs

+### All labs completed! ✅

-### Consider opening a ticket for any kind of problem you faced 😄
+Consider opening a ticket for any kind of problem you faced 😄

 > By: Ankita Maharjan